 The following charts are updated weekly and use a sample set of more than 230 destinations.
 Depending on your connection speed, it may take several seconds for the data to load.

 After a steep decline that began at the end of February, daily searches bottomed out on April 4, showing an 85% decline in daily searches.
-Since then, searches have increased and bounced back reaching a 9.8% YOY increase in June, and a 5.9% increase in July, a 17.5% increase in August, and a 45% increase in September.
+Since then, searches have increased and bounced back, reaching a 9.8% YOY increase in June, a 5.9% increase in July, a 17.5% increase in August, and a 45% increase in September.
 As of mid-October, searches show a 24% increase YOY, a smaller increase difference than September.
 Overall, searches are starting to slow down for the year as we enter Q4.